- 1/4 cup shortening

 - 1 cup buttermilk

-- 1 pound raw Jones Dairy Farm All Natural Pork Sausage Roll, room temperature
+- 1 pound raw Jones No Sugar Pork Sausage Roll sausage, room temperature

 - With a pastry blender, cut shortening into flour.
 Add buttermilk; mix.
-On a lightly floured surface, knead for a few seconds, adding additional flour if necessary.
-Roll out on a lightly floured surface into a 12-in. x 9-in. rectangle.
+On a lightly floured board, knead for a few seconds, adding additional flour if necessary.
+Roll out onto a lightly floured board into a 12-in. x 9-in. rectangle.
 Spread sausage over dough.
 Roll up, jelly roll-style, starting from the short side Chill.
 Cut into 1/2-in. slices.
 Place, cut side down, on a lightly greased baking sheet.
 Bake at 425° for 25 minutes or until lightly browned.
 Yield: about 9 servings.

 Reviews forButtermilk Biscuit Sausage Pinwheels